 These chewy black sesame mochi muffins are topped with crunchy chopped macadamia nuts.
 They are the perfect muffin for all mochi lovers!
-They are naturally gluten free and there is a dairy-free option as well!
+They have a delicious fluffy but chewy texture that mochi is known for, and there is also a dairy-free option!

-If you love mochi, you won't believe how good this mochi muffins recipe is!
-They have all of the chewy texture of mochi but in a handy handheld, muffin form!!
+If you love mochi, you won’t believe how good this mochi muffin recipe is!
+They have all of the chewy texture of mochi but in a handy handheld muffin form!!
 I include some tasty flavor variations further down.

-I have been making mochi for a number of years and when I watched the Master Class lecture on mochi cakes and muffins, I knew I had to make these.
-They have the same incredible soft chewy texture of mochi, but they bake with a delicious slightly crisp golden outside that makes them even better!
+I have been making mochi for a number of years, and after watching the Master Class lecture on mochi cakes and muffins, I knew I had to make a version of these.

 - All you need are a few simple ingredients to make these delicious muffins.

-- These muffins are super easy to add fun flavors so you can have a variety.
+- This mochi muffin recipe is super easy to add fun flavors to have variety.

 - They freeze and reheat well!